-Refunds are based on the number of class days, defined as consecutive Mondays through Fridays, beginning the first day of class for each session.
-The refund policy applies to complete withdrawals or reduction in class load.
-The official date of withdrawal from a course is considered to be the date the student submits the withdrawal or change form to the Registrar.
+Refunds are based on the number of consecutive days from the first class day of the term until the official date of withdrawal or reduction in class load occurs.
+The official date is considered to be the date the student submits the withdrawal or change form to the Registrar.
 A refund to a financial aid recipient is applied first to the student's financial aid source(s) and the balance, if any, is remitted to the student.
-Financial Aid recipients will, therefore, in all likelihood, not receive refunds.
+Financial aid recipients will, therefore, in all likelihood, not receive refunds.

-If the tuition and/or fees have not yet been paid, the portion normally not refunded is due and payable together with the late fee.
+If the tuition and/or fees have not yet been paid, the portion normally not refunded is due and payable together with late fees.
 Failure to pay the non-refundable tuition and fees may result in transcript holds and may prevent registration in subsequent quarters.